rgrgrg18/pastebin_cpy/README.md

   region=<your_region>
 ```

-Also, if you do not have such a directory, use the command `aws configure` in terminal.
+Also, if you do not have such a directory, use the command `aws configure` in terminal

 (if you want to see more detailed instructions, go to the website [aws](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/setup-linux.html))